rj00a/evenio/tutorial/ch04_entities_and_components.md

     y: f32,
 }

-// A zero-sized component, often called a "marker" component.
+// A zero-sized component, often called a "marker" or "tag".
 #[derive(Component)]
 struct Player;